 Correcting malocclusions is the second most common reason that pushes Americans to get braces, after aesthetics.
 Your jaw bone mass and gums may require time to adapt to the new changes.
 A relapse may return the issues with bad bites.
 Wearing your retainers at least 20 to 22 hours a day can keep your beautiful smile intact.
 It also saves you money by preventing you from having to go for treatment over and over.

 Orthodontic care can bring back your confidence and stunning smile.
 However, you might need to wear retainers to keep the teeth in their correctly aligned position.
-If you have any questions about retainers, feel free to contact Nowlin Orthodontics in Tulsa, OK.
+If you have any questions about retainers, feel free to contact the orthodontic specialists at Nowlin Orthodontics in Tulsa, OK.